microsoft/BotFramework-Composer/docs/howto-sending-http-request.md

 ![oauth-test-token](./media/integration/oauth-test-token.png)

-Now, with the OAuth setup ready and token obtained with success, you are ready to add the HTTP request in your bot.
+Now, with the OAuth setup ready and token successfully obtained, you are ready to add the HTTP request in your bot.

-## Add an HTTP request
+## Add an HTTP request action
 The http request action is found under the **Access external resources** menu in the flow **+** button.

 ![](./media/tutorial-weatherbot/03/http-step.png)